Dark-Fusion-Protocol/scl-host/README.md

 =====================================================================================================================================================================

 ## Get Requests
-- ## General requests
+- ## General Requests
   - Health check: {URl}:{Port}/health
     - Responds with a 200 to show the server is healthy
   - List of all contract on the server: {URl}:{Port}/contracts
-    - Returns a list of contract ids as strings which are currentlly hosted on the server
+    - Returns a list of contract ids as strings which are currently hosted on the server

 - ## Contracts Requests
 - Contract requests have the general format **{URl}:{PORT}/{CONTRACT ID}/{FIELD}**.
-Where the **URL** is the IP/URL the server is being hosted on, the **PORT** is the port number the server is using to recieve requests, the **CONTRACT ID** is specific contract you wish to interact with and the **FIELD** is the data you wish to get from the contract.
+Where the **URL** is the IP/URL the server is being hosted on, the **PORT** is the port number the server is using to receive requests, the **CONTRACT ID** is specific contract you wish to interact with and the **FIELD** is the data you wish to get from the contract.
   - Entire contract state : {URl}:{Port}/{Contract ID}/state
-    - An SCL contract object will be returned depedning on the contract type
+    - An SCL contract object will be returned depending on the contract type
     -  https://testscl.darkfusion.tech/0be85cccfa15c58fc8544a862ba33bd6477cc91820d1735b1d9daf404a0cf7fc/state
   - Import Contract header : {URl}:{Port}/{Contract ID}/import_contract
     - Returns a import contract object